DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 While most of the pipeline state parameters can be defined at build time, some can only be specified at run-time.
-For instance, the swap chain format may not be known at the archive unpacking time.
+For instance, the swap chain format may not be known at the archive packing time.
 The dearchiver gives an application a chance to modify some of the pipeline state create properties through a special callback.
 Properties that can be modified include render target and depth buffer formats, depth-stencil state, blend state, rasterizer state.
-Note that properties that effect the resource layout can't be modified.
+Note that properties that define the resource layout can't be modified.
-Note also that modifying properties does hinder the loading speed.
+Note also that modifying properties does not affect the loading speed as no shader recompilation or patching is necessary.

 We define the callback that sets the render target formats using the `MakeCallback` helper function: